Top 10 Things to do in Muscat in One Day

 Royal Opera House

-Built by Imam Sultan bin Ahmed, the Al Alam Palace is one of the six residences the Sultan.
-Surrounded by Mirani and Jalali Forts, the palace has a facade of gold and blue.
+Constructed under the patronage of Imam Sultan bin Ahmed, the Al Alam Palace stands as one of the six residences of the Sultan.
+Nestled amidst the protective embrace of Mirani and Jalali Forts, the palace boasts a resplendent facade adorned with hues of gold and blue.

 Al Alam Palace